 If you have larger furniture, or you’re looking at something like a bed frame, you are likely going to need a little bit of help in order to get it loaded up and taken care of.
 You could disassemble it yourself and ensure that the pieces are together and ready to go for your movers, but that takes time and you may not have the right tools for the job.

-Assembly and disassembly of furniture is sometimes included as part of the cost of your move, so it can end up being more cost effective to go ahead and just let your movers deal with it.
+Assembly and disassembly of furniture are sometimes included as part of the cost of your move, so it can end up being more cost-effective to go ahead and just let your movers deal with it.
 In other cases, they may charge a nominal fee in order to deal with issues of assembly around your furniture.

 If there’s an especially large piece of furniture that has a lot of pieces to deal with, you may also have to pay a little bit of a fee – it deals with complexity in the long run.

 Your best way to determine how to go forward with this is to go ahead and talk to your movers about it when you start the quotes process.
 During that time, they should be able to give you a pretty good idea as to what you need to know and whether or not you’ll be paying extra for them to deal with disassembly and reassembly of your furniture.

 Antique furniture creates a unique challenge for your movers.
 Since there is so much that can go wrong with antique furniture, you want to be sure that it’s being moved as carefully as possible and that there is very little chance that it’s going to be damaged during the moving process.